BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.17.2 =

+* Bugfix: adding new functionality to allow for better phone number parsing for the property phone numbers, allowing for separate parsing for the phone number link.

 = 0.17.1 =